cardano-foundation/developer-portal/docs/operate-a-stake-pool/overview.md

 - [Pool Veterinary](http://pool.vet) will help you see if your Cardano stake pool is working and find out why it may not be.
 - [SPOCRA](https://members.spocra.io) includes the Stake Pool installation guide from the registered trade guild - Stake Pool Operator Collective Representation Assembly
 - [RaspberryPi with Docker](https://github.com/speedwing/cardano-staking-pool-edu) Full guide to build and run both testnet and mainnet Cardano Stake Pool with Docker on Raspberry Pi.
 [Youtube Playlist](https://www.youtube.com/playlist?list=PLBhbLwOuj0DfTnneuG3vyoDHY7Dv_aiyq)
+- [TOPO Guide](https://es-kb.topopool.com/primeros-pasos).
+The most friendly and complete guide to mount a Stake Pool in Spanish